 We only bump into one other couple on this whole hike.
 Otherwise, it’s just us, the trees, the native birds, and Instagram.
 (Man, these trees pull a lot of likes in).
 But back to the native birds, there’s some pretty crazy-looking birds endemic to New Zealand.
 For instance, we see a wood pigeon, which looks like your normal street pigeon but on steroids.
 They are larger, fatter and green.
 Then there’s the tui with two white feathery balls under its neck, which doesn’t look as weird as it sounds.
 Speaking of sound, the tui’s birdsong is pretty bizarre, sounding like C3PO from Star Wars or the birds from The Hunger Games.

 We hike to various different streams and guess what the rocks are covered in?
 Moss!
 So much moss!
 It’s even growing on tiny plants that shouldn’t hold moss.
 What is going on here?

 Our enchanted hike ends with a not-so-enchanted sandwich back at the campervan in the Stratford Holiday Park.
 Although that was a super pretty hike, we are kind of thankful to get out of the wind and rain.
 Plus, that tiredness hits us.
 Partly from the hike and partly from having such an epic New Zealand gap year.
 We drive back to the holiday park and just chill out for the rest of the day.
 We’re talking TV shows on the laptop, we’re talking boardgames, we’re talking food, we’re talking sleeping!
 What a crazy night!

 Which way should we go?
 (To be fair, we don

 Tomorrow we are leaving Stratford to explore more of the Taranaki region.
 Next stop: Opunaki.
 Join us then!
-But don’t leave without liking us on Facebook, checking us out on HerePin, and feasting your eyes on these articles:
+But don’t leave without liking us on Facebook and feasting your eyes on these articles: